icedland/iced/src/rust/iced-x86/README.md

 - `masm`: (✔️Enabled by default) Enables the masm formatter
 - `nasm`: (✔️Enabled by default) Enables the nasm formatter
 - `db`: Enables creating `db`, `dw`, `dd`, `dq` instructions.
 It's not enabled by default because it's possible to store up to 16 bytes in the instruction and then use another method to read an enum value.
+- `javascript`: Used when building the JavaScript + WebAssembly wasm file
 - `std`: (✔️Enabled by default) Enables the `std` crate. `std` or `no_std` must be defined, but not both.
 - `no_std`: Enables `#![no_std]`. `std` or `no_std` must be defined, but not both.
 This feature uses the `alloc` crate (`rustc` `1.36.0+`) and the `hashbrown` crate.
 - `exhaustive_enums`: Enables exhaustive enums, i.e., no enum has the `#[non_exhaustive]` attribute